 Start Your New Career Path

-Many business owners will pay top dollar for anyone who is good at handling the books for them.
-Why?
-They don't want to do it.
-It is time-consuming and can be a headache, especially at tax time.
-Business owners want to get the best tax break they can, save money on purchases, and keep up with the daily income and expenses that are required to keep the business solvent at all times.
+Many business owners pay top dollar for someone to handle their books because it's time-consuming and can be a headache, especially at tax time.
+They want to maximize tax breaks, save money, and stay on top of daily income and expenses to keep their business running smoothly.

-Attending a business or technical school to get the basics of accounting may be all that is needed to prepare yourself for this rewarding and interesting career path.
-There are also a growing number of online accounting programs, so you can earn a degree or certification from your home.
-Unlike CPAs, you will not usually be required to update your credentials.
+Attending a business or technical school for basic accounting training is often enough to prepare for this rewarding career.
+Additionally, many online accounting programs allow you to earn a degree or certification from home.
+Unlike CPAs, you typically won't need to update your credentials regularly.

 This is one of those jobs that many business owners do not want to do and will often hire out for these tasks.
 As an accounting clerk, you can make your mark in the accounting field without spending years in traditional education settings.